Stay in Vienna

 • Wien Museum free year-round.

 • Albertina, KHM, Belvedere: often reduced or free entry on the last Sunday of the month for certain groups.
-Check the website before you travel, this changes.
+Check the websites before you travel, this changes.

 • ZOOM Kindermuseum and the zoo aren’t free, but family passes are good value.